-The posts by JKJAV on Facebook, Instagram and Twitter discursively legitimize COVID-19 vaccines in terms of their characteristics and benefits.
+The posts by JKJAV on Facebook, Instagram and Twitter discursively legitimise COVID-19 vaccines in terms of their characteristics and benefits.
 The legitimation conveys favourable beliefs and practices, which encourage people to be vaccinated.
-The slogan 'Lindung Diri Lindung Semua' (Protect Yourself Protect Everyone) is displayed prominently on Facebook, Instagram and Twitter.
-It is composed of two 'doing' clauses.
-While the verb 'Lindung' (Protect) states an action to take, the pronoun 'Diri' (Yourself) is seen before 'Semua' (Everyone).
-The slogan implies causality because a vaccinated individual protects themself and hence protects everyone.
+The slogan "Lindung Diri Lindung Semua" (Protect Yourself Protect Everyone) is displayed prominently on Facebook, Instagram and Twitter.
+It is composed of two "doing" clauses.
+While the verb lindung (protect) states an action to take, the pronoun diri (yourself) is seen before semua (everyone).
+The slogan implies causality because a vaccinated individual protects oneself and hence protects everyone.
 The two clauses are commands and the individual becomes the focus as they should act to be vaccinated.
-The slogan represents instrumental rationalization because it posits protection to be a benefit of vaccination.
+The slogan represents instrumental rationalisation because it posits protection to be a benefit of vaccination.

-The non-modalized clauses close the space for alternatives and vaccination is given as the sole means of protection.
-JKJAV is a government organization and it encourages people to be vaccinated.
+The non-modalised clauses close the space for alternatives and vaccination is given as the sole means of protection.
+JKJAV is a government organisation and it encourages people to be vaccinated.
 The encouragement establishes a paternalistic relation, where the government proposes an activity to people.
-The government-people binary is noticed in public broadcasts on COVID-19 by politicians, typical of other government-led communication (Berrocal, Kranert, Attolino et al., 2021; Rajandran, 2020) and it is reproduced in social media posts.
+The government-people binary is noticed in public broadcasts on COVID-19 by politicians, typical of other government-led communication (Berrocal et al. 2021; Rajandran 2020) and it is reproduced in social media posts.

-After vaccination began in February 2021, JKJAV posted two poster templates, seen in Extracts 1-2.
-The statements depict the individual saying 'I choose to be vaccinated' in Extract 1 and 'I've been vaccinated' in Extract 2.
-The individual remains the focus through the pronoun 'I' and their picture is placed in the circle in the middle.
-The 'sensing' clause in Extract 1 has the verb 'choose', where the individual has exercised a suitable choice.
-The 'doing' clause in Extract 2 utilizes the verb phrase 'have been vaccinated', obscuring the individual/group giving the vaccines and emphasizing the vaccinated individual.
+After vaccination began in February 2021, JKJAV posted two poster templates, seen in Extracts 1 and 2.
+The statements depict the individual saying "I choose to be vaccinated" in Extract 1 and "I've been vaccinated" in Extract 2.
+The individual remains the focus through the pronoun "I" and their picture are placed in the circle in the middle.
+The "sensing" clause in Extract 1 has the verb "choose", where the individual has exercised a suitable choice.
+The "doing" clause in Extract 2 utilises the verb phrase "have been vaccinated", obscuring the individual/group giving the vaccines and emphasising the vaccinated individual.

-The posters depict individual reaction to vaccination, using internal focalization (Chaidas, 2018).
-It conveys a personalized approach, as if the individual depicted is speaking to the individual social media user.
-Extracts 1-2 may persuade people to engage in protective behaviour (du Pré & Overton, 2021) by exemplifying other members of society.
-The posters represent moralization because it evokes the value systems of taking care of ourselves.
+The posters depict individual reaction to vaccination, using internal focalisation (Chaidas 2018).
+It conveys a personalised approach, as if the individual depicted is speaking to the individual social media user.
+Extracts 1 and 2 may persuade people to engage in protective behaviour (du Pré and Overton 2021) by exemplifying other members of society.
+The posters represent moralisation because it evokes the value systems of taking care of ourselves.
 The value is strengthened by the green tick sign at the sides of the posters, which endorses the reaction.